-As economy-wide productivity growth is one of the best measures of a country's standard of living, my final step is to offer a more intuitive economic interpretation for the contribution of tariff reductions to China's aggregated productivity growth.
-The adding-up from firm productivity to economy-wide productivity is non-trivial since, because of the presence of vertical integration, intermediate inputs across firms (sectors) contribute to aggregated productivity by allowing productivity gains in successive firms (sectors) to augment one another(OECD, 2001).47 As initiated by Domar (1961) and later elaborated by Hulten (1979) and Feenstra et al. (2013), the economy-wide TFP can be aggregated by using the "Domar weight" which is defined by each firm's gross output relative to economy-wide absorption (i.e., total gross output minus trade surplus).
+of the presence of vertical integration, intermediate inputs across firms (sectors) contribute to aggregated productivity by allowing productivity gains in successive firms (sectors) to augment one another (OECD, 2001).
+As initiated by Domar (1961) and later elaborated by Hulten (1978) and Feenstra et al. (2013b), the economy-wide TFP can be aggregated by using the 'Domar weight' which is defined by each firm's gross output relative to economy-wide absorption (i.e. total gross output minus trade surplus).
 I then calculate the aggregated TFP using Domar weights for each year.
-It turns out that aggregated log of TFP increases around 0.53 log point
+It turns out that aggregated log of TFP increases around 0.53 log points (from 0.56 in 2000 to 1.09 in 2006).
+As described before, both output and input tariff reductions, on average, lead to productivity gains of 7.54% + 0.11% = 0.076, and thus contribute to 14.5% of the 0.53 log point increase in economy-wide log productivity.
+A final remark is that the calculation here presumes that tariff cuts have no impact on firm productivity beyond the sample.
+As tariff reductions still, in reality, have beneficial ripple effects beyond the set of firms in the sample, the calculated contribution to the whole economy should be interpreted as a lower-bound number.